 Designing to Lower Cost – Selecting the Right Bearing

 The majority of applications can be effectively handled using a “standard bearing.”
 A “standard bearing”, in this case, refers to a ball bearing that is in such worldwide demand that large volumes are produced.
 This virtually guarantees continuity of supply while assuring pricing benefits for the customer.
-Selection of a “standard bearing” at the design stage cannot be over emphasized.
+The selection of a “standard bearing” at the design stage cannot be overemphasized.
 The considerations necessary to design for lower cost include:

 Cage style (retainer)

 Assembly and fits

 Although different designers may vary in their approach to bearing selection, the following is one method that works well.